 - Laparoscopic Cholecystectomy: Many small incisions (cuts) are made in the belly.
 A laparoscope (lighted tube), placed through the incisions, is used to remove the gallbladder.
 This method is not used when gallbladder cancer is known or suspected.

 - Extended (Radical) Cholecystectomy: Often, an extended cholecystectomy is used for patients with gallbladder cancer to decrease the risk of recurrence.
 This involves removing the gallbladder, part of the liver, and several lymph nodes.
-In some cases, a more extensive operation may be needed to remove any of the following: larger portion of the liver (wedge resection), an entire liver lobe (hepatic lobectomy), the common bile duct, certain ligaments, additional lymph nodes, the pancreas, the duodenum and any other areas where disease is found.
+In some cases, a more extensive operation may be needed to remove any of the following: a larger portion of the liver (wedge resection), an entire liver lobe (hepatic lobectomy), the common bile duct, certain ligaments, additional lymph nodes, the pancreas, the duodenum and any other areas where the disease is found.

 What are the risks associated with undergoing a cholecystectomy?